milexm/TechnicalNotes/Tools/README.md

    providing access points for extensions to seamlessly integrate and offer support for IntelliSense (Pylance), debugging (Python Debugger), formatting, linting, code navigation, refactoring, variable explorer, test explorer, and more!
-See also [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension.

    The Python extension will automatically install the following extensions by default to provide the best Python development experience in VS Code:
    1. [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)